ModusCreateOrg/genus/README.md

 Genus is a cross-platform a puzzle game created by [Modus Create](https://moduscreate.com) for the 2018 holiday season.
 Genus runs on the [ODROID GO](https://www.hardkernel.com/shop/odroid-go/), macOS and Linux.

 ## How to Play
-Genus is a simple puzzle game where the objective is to match colors in 2x2 patterns.
-Once a 2x2 pattern is found, the blocks will be darken as they are marked for clearing and a bonus timer will appear.
-If you create additional create additional color matches while the bonus timer is counting down, your score will increase.
+Genus is a puzzle game where the objective is to match colors in 2x2 patterns.
 Play until you run out of spaces to place new blocks.

+We really hope you enjoy playing this game as much as we enjoyed making it! ❤️

 ![genus-gameplay.gif](./md/img/genus-gameplay.gif)